How to Tell if Your Diamond is Real? 💎 💎 💎

 Did you know that a diamond is one of the strongest substances on earth, making it easy to cut through glass?

 Sometimes a diamond scratch test can help you decide if the bling in question is, in fact, a genuine stone.
-You will need a glass plate and a loose diamond.
+You will need a glass plate and a loose diamond for this test.
 Use the questionable diamond to scratch the surface of the glass.
 If it scratches the glass, chances are good that your rock is authentic.
 It’s important to note that scratching the surface of glass with a diamond could damage your precious gem in the process.

 The Microscope Test